justincrosbie/passkeyme-docs/docs/sdks/overview.md

 id: overview
 title: SDK Overview
 sidebar_label: Overview
-description: Choose the right PasskeyMe SDK for your application
+description: Choose the right Passkeyme SDK for your application
 ---

 # 🛠️ SDK Overview

-PasskeyMe provides modern, framework-specific SDKs with **inline authentication components** for React and hosted authentication pages for other frameworks.
+Passkeyme provides modern, framework-specific SDKs with **inline authentication components** for React and hosted authentication pages for other frameworks.
 Choose the approach that best fits your application.

 ## 🎯 Two Integration Approaches